ilovetocode2019/Robo-Coder/README.md

 - Roblox command (r!help roblox)

-- Linking two channels that you have manage messages for both (r!help Link)
+- Linking two channels that you have manage messages for both (r!help Linker)